stucchio/Homepage/content/bayesian_linear_regression.md

 In this blog post, I'll approach this problem from a Bayesian point of view.
 Ordinary linear regression (as taught in introductory statistics textbooks) offers a recipe which works great under a few circumstances, but has a variety of weaknesses.
 These weaknesses include an extreme sensitivity to outliers, an inability to incorporate priors, and little ability to quantify uncertainty.

-Bayesian linear regression offers a very different way to think about things.
+Bayesian linear regression (BLR) offers a very different way to think about things.
 Combined with some computation (and note - computationally it's a LOT harder than ordinary least squares), one can easily formulate and solve a very flexible model that addresses most of the problems with ordinary least squares.

 # The simplest version